arjeta-rushiti/data-science-portfolio/targets_liver_chembl/README.md

 # Exploring Targets Associated with Liver Diseases from ChEMBL Database

-**Core of the investigation:** identifying the top target types associated with liver diseases in humans, number of compounds tested against each target type, and their distribution of activities using the ChEMBL database
+**Core of the investigation:** identifying the top target types associated with liver diseases in humans, the number of compounds tested against each target type, and their distribution of activities from the ChEMBL database

 **Rough goals of the work:** exploring KNIME and PostgreSQL as powerful platforms for computer-aided drug design, while making the first attempt to work with the ChEMBL database
 <hr>